Why You Need Responsive Web Design

 Better User Experience

 Almost 9 out of 10 adults think that mobile browsing experiences should be similar to or better than desktop browsing experiences.
 According to Google Insights, if a customer lands on your web page and they have a frustrating experience, there is a 71% chance they’ll simply close your website and switch to competitors’.
 Google recommends that mobile websites should load in a total of two seconds, trying to load a desktop website on mobile in this time-frame is almost impossible.
 Responsive websites load far faster than desktop optimized websites, making them perfect for customers on the go.
-As mentioned, they are also adaptable to all manner and size of device; ensuring customers get the consistent experience they expect from your mobile offerings.
+As mentioned, they are also adaptable to all manner and size of the device; ensuring customers get the consistent experience they expect from your mobile offerings.
 52% of customers say that a bad mobile website experience can stop them from interacting further with a company; you don’t want to lose a prospective customer due to bad design.

 Mobile Shopping is on the Rise

 We’ve touched on this before but it’s important to reiterate just how important mobile phones are becoming to the shopping experience.
 80% of shoppers will make consistent use of their mobile phones to shop online.
 While a further 70% will check their phones while they’re shopping at physical locations.
 The result is 4 out of 5 conversions for every local mobile search.
-If your businesses website is slow to load, difficult to find, and non-optimally designed you’re increasing the chances that your prospects will choose the competition.
+If your business website is slow to load, difficult to find, and non-optimally designed you’re increasing the chances that your prospects will choose the competition.

 Aligns with Social Media Strategy